s-matyukevich/raspberry-pi-os/docs/lesson04/rpi-os.md

 Finally, `copy_process` adds the newly created task to the `task` array and enables preemption for the current task.

-An important thing to understand about the `cpu_process` function is that after it finishes execution, no context switch happens.
+An important thing to understand about the `copy_process` function is that after it finishes execution, no context switch happens.
 The function only prepares new `task_struct` and adds it to the `task` array — this task will be executed only after `schedule` function is called.

 ### Who calls `schedule`?